EUCAIM/Glossary/2-Glossary.md

 The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject.
 Irreversible removal of personally identifiable information (i.e., all directly and indirectly identifying information) definitely not allowing the identification of the data subjects [[5]](3-References.md#ref-5).
 The methods used to anonymize the data depend on the context and the technology used (such as DICOM tags removal and facial erasing); this process must take into account the recommendations of the Data Protection Authorities of each EU Member State.
 Anonymized data allows its use in research and the development of artificial intelligence tools without compromising patient confidentiality, facilitating collaboration and information exchange between different institutions.

+### Artificial Intelligence Act

+Proposed legislation by the European Union (EU) aimed at regulating Artificial Intelligence (AI) technologies within the EU.
+The act seeks to ensure ethical, transparent, and accountable AI practices while fostering innovation and competitiveness [[3]](3-References.md#ref-3).

 ### Atlas of Cancer Images

 Data and service environment of the federation for aiding cancer research (during the project as well as after its conclusion for future utilisation).
 The Atlas of cancer images includes de-identified images both from the Central Hub, as well as federated data nodes, plus the data from the European research repositories.

+### Authentication and Authorisation Infrastructure (AAI)

+AAI refers to a set of services and procedures that enable the identification of a user and the validation of their credentials (authentication) and the definition and implementation of the permissions for the user (authorisation) in order to access restricted information or services.
+EUCAIM services use the Life Science Login as AAI,

-### Beneficiary
+### <a name="b"></a>

-An organization that is part of the project's official consortium and receives funding from the European Union to carry out specific activities assigned within the EUCAIM initiative.

 ### Benchmarking

 Benchmarking ensures that the platform's software tools, AI models, and infrastructure meet high standards of performance, scalability, and usability.
 It consists of scientific and technical benchmarking processes.
-Scientific benchmarking evaluates AI models, data preprocessing tools, analytical software, and datasets to ensure validity, reliability, and applicability in clinical and research contexts.
+- Scientific benchmarking evaluates AI models, data preprocessing tools, analytical software, and datasets to ensure validity, reliability, and applicability in clinical and research contexts.
 AI models are tested for accuracy and robustness, preprocessing tools for data compatibility and scalability, and datasets for biases and representativeness.
-Technical benchmarking focuses on the integration, robustness, and scalability of platform components.
+- Technical benchmarking focuses on the integration, robustness, and scalability of platform components.
 It includes compatibility testing for central services and federated nodes, AI model deployment efficiency across various hardware configurations, and scalability testing to ensure resilience under high data loads.
 By applying benchmarking, EUCAIM optimizes performance, ensures interoperability, and enhances reliability across its federated ecosystem.

+### Beneficiary

+An organization that is part of the project's official consortium and receives funding from the European Union to carry out specific activities assigned within the EUCAIM initiative.

 ### Biometric data